Shetland Animal Health Scheme

 Shetland sheep

-By testing imported livestock for disease, the principle aim of SAHS is to sustain the high health status of Shetland's sheep and cattle.
+By testing imported livestock for disease, the principle aim of the SAHS is to sustain the high health status of Shetland’s sheep and cattle.